jreyes33/hashtag-pics/README.md

 # hashtag-pics

-A simple app that grabs pictures from social media sites based on hashtags
+A simple app that grabs pictures from social media sites based on hashtags.
+For now, it supports Instagram and Twitter.

 ## Usage

-    lein run "#anyHashtag" <twitter-api-key> <twitter-api-secret>
+    lein run hashtag <instagram-client-id> <twitter-consumer-key> <twitter-consumer-secret>